-The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the College community obtained from the following sources: the Louisiana College Department of Safety and Security, the request from Pineville PD, the Rapides Parish SO and non-police officials.
+The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the College community obtained from the following sources: the Louisiana Christian University Department of Safety and Security, the request from Pineville PD, the Rapides Parish SO and non-police officials.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.

 A written request for statistical information is made on an annual basis to all Campus Security Authorities (as defined by federal law) and to all College Deans, Directors, and Department Heads.
-Statistical information is requested and provided to the Louisiana College Department of Safety and Security by the Student Health Center Director and Title IX Coordinator.
+Statistical information is requested and provided to the Louisiana Christian University Department of Safety and Security by the Student Health Center Director and Title IX Coordinator.

-All statistics are gathered, compiled, and reported to the College via this report, entitled "Annual Security and Fire Safety Report" which is published by Louisiana College Department of Safety and Security.
-Louisiana College Department of Safety and Security submits the annual crime statistics published in this booklet to the Department of Education (ED).
-The statistical information gathered by the Department of Education is available to the public through the ED website.
+All statistics are gathered, compiled, and reported to the University via this report, entitled "Annual Security and Fire Safety Report" which is published by Louisiana Christian University Department of Safety and Security.
+Louisiana Christian University Department of Safety submits the annual crime statistics published in this booklet to the Department of Education (ED).

-The Louisiana College Department of Safety and Security sends an email to every enrolled student and current employee on an annual basis.
+The Louisiana Christian University Department of Safety and Security sends an email to every enrolled student and current employee on an annual basis.
 The email includes a brief summary of the contents of this report.
-The email also includes the address for the Louisiana College Department of Safety and Security website where the "Annual Security and Fire Safety Report" booklet can be found online http://www.lacollege.edu and a physical copy may be obtained by making a request to the Louisiana College Department of Safety and Security.
+The email also includes the address for the Louisiana Christian University Department of Safety and Security website where the "Annual Security and Fire Safety Report" booklet can be found online https://lcuniversity.edu and a physical copy may be obtained by making a request to the Louisiana Christian University Department of Safety and Security.